374B/IA.Weather/README.md

 - SelfHost

 By default the Web application (front end) is configured to talk to the SelfHost API.
 The required projects for this should run automatically.
+If not just start IA.Weather.Web and IA.Weather.API.SelfHost and everything should work.

 When the app starts a Swagger page will also be launched (if running in debug).